 The lease portfolios transferred and sold were from our Document Technology segment.
 The ultimate purchaser has no recourse to our other assets for the failure of customers to pay principal and interest when due beyond our beneficial interests, which were \$26 and \$38 at September 30, 2016 and December 31, 2015, respectively, and are included in Other current assets and Other long-term assets in the accompanying Condensed Consolidated Balance Sheets.
 Beneficial interests of \$16 and \$30 at September 30, 2016 and December 31, 2015, respectively, are held by bankruptcy-remote subsidiaries and therefore are not available to satisfy any of our creditor obligations.
-We report collections on the beneficial interests as operating cash flows in the Condensed Consolidated Statements of Cash Flows because such beneficial interests are the result of an operating activity, and the associated interest rate risk is de minimis considering their weighted average lives of less than 2 years.
+We report collections on the beneficial interests are the result of an operating activity, and the associated interest rate risk is de minimis considering their weighted average lives of less than 2 years.